Best Small Dogs That Don’t Bark Much

 - Yorkshire Terrier — small and popular, but often more bark-prone than people expect

-- Pomeranian — charming, but often highly alert and noisy in busy environments
+- Pomeranian — charming, but often highly alert and noisy in busy homes

 This does not mean every dog in these breeds will bark nonstop.
 It means they are more likely to create friction if your goal is a quieter home.